 - The yarns are spun into threads,

-Not all Cambodians would weave their Krama’s in cotton.
-Many of the richer Cambodians preferred to have their Krama scarves woven in silk.
+Not all Cambodians would weave their Krama scarves in cotton.
+Many richer Cambodians preferred having their Krama scarves woven in silk.
 This is because the silk is much cooler in the hot summer climate and would also distinguish the richer Cambodians from the peasants who had the cotton version.
 It can be said that the Krama scarf would also distinguish the status and wealth of the owner.

 The Krama Scarf – A Checkered Cambodian Symbol

-During the time of Pol Pot many of the Khmer Rouge fighter wore the red and white gingham Krama scarves.
+During the time of Pol Pot, many of the Khmer Rouge fighters wore red and white gingham Krama scarves.
 This became a symbol of the brutal Khmer Rouge regime.

-The red and white gingham Krama’s became a symbol associated with the Khmer Rouge.
+The red and white gingham Krama scarf became a symbol of the Khmer Rouge.
 The Khmer Rouge uniform for the soldiers and all the citizens was a pair of black Khmer pajamas, rubber sandals, and the red and white gingham Krama scarf.

 This is why the red and white Krama scarf has a bit of a checkered historical past for many Cambodians.
-Even today some Cambodians may refuse to wear a red and white gingham Krama scarf and may opt to wear the blue and white version or another color instead.
+Even today, some Cambodians may refuse to wear a red and white gingham Krama scarf and may opt to wear the blue and white version or another color.
 This is because of the legacy of the red and white Krama and the Khmer Rouge era of Cambodian politics.

 The Krama Scarf Is A Cambodian Symbol of Strength

-Despite its past, the Cambodian Krama scarf is more than just a scarf, it is also a symbol of the strength, survival, and courage of the Cambodian people.
-This piece of fabric has followed the Khmer nation throughout all the good and bad times.
+Despite its checkered past, the Cambodian Krama scarf is more than just a scarf, it is also a symbol of the strength, survival, and courage of the Cambodian people.
+This fabric has followed the Khmer nation throughout all the good and bad times.

 So, it can be said that this Khmer Krama scarf also has its own story of survival.
-As even in Cambodia today the Krama scarf remains a very important part of Cambodian life and culture.
+Even in Cambodia today, the Krama scarf remains a significant part of Cambodian life and culture.